unknown989/Ashita-WebServer/README.md

   **INDEXFILE** = The File the server should send if the browser asks for / ,***default*** index.html<br>
   **DEFAULTDIR** = The directory where the files are in ,including INDEXFILE ,***default*** www/<br>

-3. Change The options as you like or leave them as default</ br>
+3. Change The options as you like or leave them as default<br>
 4. Run <code>python main.py</code> ,if ***1 <= PORT <= 1023 Run it as administrator***<br>

 ## Contribute